Cancer Treatment for Pets in Frederick County

 - How advanced is the disease?

 - What type of cancer is it?

 - What are the dog’s age and overall health?

 Only an experienced vet, like the ones at Village Vet of Urbana, can determine which treatment is best for your dog.
 The most common options to consider include:

 Thanks to modern veterinary medicine, many forms of cancer in dogs can be treated and even cured—as long as they are diagnosed correctly and early so treatment can begin as soon as possible.

 Schedule Dog Cancer Screening at Village Vet of Urbana

 If you have any suspicions about your dog’s health and wellness, a cancer screening at Village Vet of Urbana could be just what you need to set your mind at ease.
 If your dog is cancer-free, we’ll let you know.
-But if we find a tumor and need to begin treatment, you’ll be glad you didn’t hesitate to get your pup the expert care he needs.
-The experienced dog veterinarians at Village Vet of Urbana are hear for you and your pet every step of the way.
+But if we find a tumor and need to begin treatment, you’ll be glad you didn’t hesitate to get your pup the expert care they need.
+The experienced dog veterinarians at Village Vet of Urbana are here for you and your pet every step of the way.